 Our eldest son is 3.5 years old now.
 He is such a big boy and we’re very proud of the person he is becoming.
-But we are also emotionally, physically and mentally exhausted, not to mention on the brink of a nervous breakdown.
-Why you ask?
-Because being 3 ain’t easy for anyone involved.
+But he’s also a very emotional 3 year old (welcome to 3s).
+So, we are also emotionally, physically and mentally exhausted, not to mention on the brink of a nervous breakdown.
+Because an emotional 3 year old is a force to be reckoned with.

 Their Feelings are at the forefront and they are strong.
 Almost like a hurricane coming at you multiple times a day.

 You may look at the way your child behaves and believe that you need to get them under control before things get worse.
 But before you do that, I encourage you to read my post Parental Control – Real or Illusion.
 You may find that getting them under control is more about tweaking their environment and understanding their motivations than bringing the hammer down.